Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: A machine learning approach to predict the optimal operation point

 \subsection{Machine learning framework}

-The numerical analyses above determine the fidelity sweet spot only for systems with fixed parameters.
-In experiments, however, both the CPW coupling strength and the noise distribution can vary and must often be measured individually.
-Because these factors directly influence the sweet-spot position—and thus the optimal circuit duration—performing exhaustive simulations or measurements for every configuration would be computationally and experimentally inefficient.
-To address this, we employ a supervised machine-learning strategy based on neural networks to predict the fidelity sweet spot of a given quantum device using only a limited set of simulation data.
+The numerical analyses presented thus far determine optimal operation points only for systems with fixed parameters.
+In experimental settings, however, both CPW coupling strengths and noise distributions can vary significantly and must often be characterized individually.
+Since these factors directly influence the optimal operation point—and consequently the ideal circuit duration—performing exhaustive simulations or measurements for every configuration would be computationally and experimentally prohibitive.

+To address this challenge, we employ a supervised machine learning approach based on neural networks to predict the optimal operation point for a given quantum device using only limited simulation data.
 Once trained, this model can estimate the optimal circuit duration for new parameter regimes defined by different CPW coupling strengths and noise characteristics.

-The overall workflow is as follows.
-We perform supervised learning by partitioning the available dataset into training and validation subsets, using the labeled data to fit the model and then testing its predictive performance on unseen examples.
-Each data point is characterized by an input vector comprising the system size $L$, the CPW noise strength $\lambda_{K}$, and the noise-distribution width $\sigma_{K}$, while the corresponding output vector contains the sweet-spot location and its associated fidelity.
-As the cost function—or empirical risk in decision theory—we adopt the mean squared error (MSE) loss~\cite{Kevin2012,Kevin2022,Heaton2018},
+The overall workflow, illustrated in Fig.~\ref{fig:flow}, proceeds as follows.
+We perform supervised learning by partitioning the available dataset into training and validation subsets, using labeled data to fit the model and then testing its predictive performance on unseen examples.
+Each data point is characterized by an input vector comprising the system size $L$, CPW noise strength $\lambda^{K}$, and noise distribution width $\sigma_{K}$, while the corresponding output contains the optimal operation point position $(J^{*}/\lambda_{0})$ and its associated infidelity $(1-\overline{F}^{*})$.